Plan Your Trip to Turkey: 6 Best Itineraries

 Cappadocia Itinerary Highlights: Hot-air ballooning, Rose & Red Valley hiking, Göreme Open-Air Museum, Zelve Open-Air Museum, Ihlara Valley

-Bang in the center of Turkey, Cappadocia's moonscape valleys, studded with the cone and pillar hoodoos known locally as "fairy chimneys," is one of Turkey's most famous landscapes and among Turkey's most beautiful places to photograph.
+Bang in the center of Turkey, Cappadocia's moonscape valleys, studded with the cone and pillar hoodoos known locally as "fairy chimneys," is one of the country's most famous landscapes and among Turkey's most beautiful places to photograph.

 This is also one of the best places to visit in the country for outdoor activities.
 Fantastic day hikes and horse rides are right on the doorstep here, while Cappadocia's hot-air ballooning is world famous.